top of page

 Win Prizes & Recognition

-Stories are then reviewed alongside our guest judge for 1st, 2nd, 3rd place, as well as runner-up.
+Stories are then reviewed by our judging team alongside our guest judge for 1st, 2nd, 3rd place, as well as runner-up.

-Results are released on the 1st of the next month, at 8:00am PST in our Hall of Fame.
+Results & awards are released on the 1st of the next month, at 8:00am PST in our Hall of Fame.

 Abstract illustration of an orange and yellow sunburst pattern with radiating lines, symbolizing energy and celebration